aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 This project demonstrates a realistic 1st Level Support automation workflow.
 I created a PowerShell script to collect support-relevant system metadata, tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.

-The workflow creates a standardized text report with details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
+The script creates a standardized text report as part of the support workflow with details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.

 This can support the first information-gathering step during a support request and reduce manual back-and-forth with the end user.